The History of the Gibson J-45

 【Soundhole Ring】Double Ring (7-ply + 3-ply)

-Given its profound history, the wealth of documentation preserved, and the extensive discussions that have taken place, the affection that acoustic guitar enthusiasts hold for the J-45 is immeasurable.
+Given its deep history, the wealth of documentation that has been preserved, and the extensive discussions that have taken place, the love that acoustic guitar enthusiasts have for the J-45 is immeasurable.

-Systematically compiling this information anew was no simple task, but through this writing process, I was able to reaffirm the appeal of the J-45.
+Compiling this information systematically was no easy task, but through this writing process, I was able to reaffirm the J-45’s appeal.

-As mentioned at the outset, the exploration of the J-45 is not over yet.
+As mentioned at the beginning, our exploration of the J-45 does not end here.

-We will continue to strive for further growth alongside the future development of Advance Guitars.
+We aim to continue developing this further alongside the future journey of Advance Guitars.

 Advance Guitars

-TCGAKKIHe played electric and acoustic guitars.
-Later, in 2023, he participated in launching Advance Guitars, a specialty shop for acoustic guitars.
-As store manager, he gained experience dealing with collectors and musicians both domestically and internationally.
-He contributed significantly to publishing the world's first SJ reference book, "GIBSON KING OF THE FLAT-TOPS."
-He also writes numerous columns.
+Previously in charge of electric and acoustic guitars at TCGAKKI.
+Later, in 2023, he participated in the launch of Advance Guitars, a specialty store for acoustic guitars.
+As store manager, he has experience dealing with collectors and musicians both domestically and internationally.
+He contributed significantly to the publication of the world’s first SJ reference book, “GIBSON KING OF THE FLAT-TOPS.”
+He also writes numerous other columns.

-One word: This is one of the articles I've poured the most effort and soul into writing.
-Based on historical data, extensive hands-on experience with actual units, and literature, I was determined to build up the facts as much as possible.
-Even now, when inspecting newly arrived units, I still refer to this very article as my bible.
+A Word from the Author: “ This is one of the articles I’ve poured the most effort and passion into in my writing career.
+Based on historical data, a vast number of actual instruments, and literature, I was committed to establishing the ‘facts’ as accurately as possible.
+Even now, when inspecting newly arrived instruments, I use this article as my bible.”

-Qualifications and Experience: 8 years as an instrument appraiser, contributing articles and providing editorial support for Acoustic Guitar Magazine and other publications
+Qualifications & Experience: 8 years as a musical instrument appraiser; contributor and supervisor for publications such as Acoustic Guitar Magazine

-MOSSMAN SUPER CUSTOM by Baxendale, embodying the spirit of Warner Bros.
+MOSSMAN SUPER CUSTOM by Baxendale, Carrying the Spirit of Warner Bros.